marcojdelarosa/Fitness-Website/deliverable2.md

 - Priority: Medium
 - Estimated Effort: 13

-As a user, I want to be able to share my achievements with friends on the website
+As a user, I want to be able to share my achievements with friends on the website.
--Priority: Low
+- Priority: Low
--Estimated effort: 5
+- Estimated effort: 5

 As a user, I want to be able to share my achievements with friends on the website
 - Priority: Low